hinson/DLCVLecture/Readme.md

 3. Select `Existing`
 4. Paste the above jupyter url and press `enter`

-See [this](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) for more details.
+See [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) for more details.

 ### 3.4.
 Test remote Jupyter